 “Without the Oregon Sea Grant fellowship, there is no way I would be able to do all that I'm doing – from researching ocean and coastal policies to communicating science to the governor's staff to developing collaborative solutions to critical environmental issues like ocean acidification, and more.
 Although there are similar types of fellowships in other fields, none of them puts you in the Oregon governor's office, where the entire experience opens a lot of doors.”

 “Several years ago, Oregon Sea Grant helped me change the entire nature of my rather unruly middle school classes by giving me access to materials that allowed all 90 of my students to build underwater robots and participate in the Marine Advanced Technology Education's Remotely Operated Vehicle competition.
 This changed the lives of many of these students, who are now in high school, where I'm seeing a surprisingly high level of interest in science among them.
 Oregon Sea Grant has been a game changer for my students, and for my entire teaching career on the coast.”

-Kessina Lee, aquaculture specialist at the Washington Department of Ecology, 2016 OSG Natural Resources Policy Fellow in the GNRO, and 2015 OSG Legislative Fellow
+Aquaculture specialist, Washington Department of Ecology; 2016 OSG Natural Resources Policy Fellow in the GNRO; and 2015 OSG Legislative Fellow